 Google Cast™ is a protocol allowing media data to be sent from an emitting (or casting) device to a receiving device (example a TV).
 This is generally referred to as "second screen experience" in the industry.
 The emitting/casting device can be a notebook or an Android tablet for example.
 One can then watch video content on a TV or larger screen while still being able to control the content through the casting device.

-When a Google Cast receiver is detected the player will automatically display a casting icon (as part of a player module).
+When a Google Cast receiver is detected in range the player will automatically display a casting icon (as part of a player module).
 A dedicated user interface has been designed within Radiant Media Player to support remote controlling of media content when casting is engaged.

 Assistance for setting up a Chromecast device can be found here.